We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep in mind that an egg is only available for fertilization for about 12–24 hours during ovulation.
 But, because sperm can live in the body for three to five days, your fertile window of opportunity is about 5 days each month.
 That means if you have unprotected sex four days before you ovulate, you may still become pregnant.
 However, if you have sex the day after ovulation, you are unlikely to become pregnant unless you have a very short cycle.

 Ovulation spotting may be caused by rapid hormonal changes that occur during ovulation.
-In one study, higher levels of luteal progesterone and luteinizing hormone (LH) around ovulation were seen in women who experienced ovulation bleeding.
+In

 Having higher or lower levels of these hormones does not mean that you are more or less likely to conceive.